Suryansh0301/Suryansh0301/README.md

 ### About Me:
 Hey there!
-I'm currently an SDE Intern at Omniful.ai and also pursuing my degree in Electronics and Computer Engineering at JC Bose University of Science and Technology, YMCA.
-I love working on backend stuff and am always trying out new libraries, tools, and ways to make my code cleaner and more efficient.
-I'm constantly learning, building, and experimenting to level up my skills and explore better ways to solve real-world problems.
+I'm currently an SDE Intern at Omniful.ai and pursuing a degree in Electronics and Computer Engineering at JC Bose University of Science and Technology, YMCA.
+I’m passionate about backend development and love experimenting with new libraries, frameworks, and tools.
+Whether it’s trying out cleaner ways to write code or learning how things work under the hood, I’m always exploring and building something new.

 ### Social media: 📡
 Connect with me on LinkedIn.